 A week that changes your karate path

-"The FT-KARATE retreat is more than just training - it's an opportunity to look at your own path from a new perspective, question ingrained patterns and go home with fresh impetus." - Fiore Tartaglia
+"The FT-KARATE Retreat is more than just training – it's an opportunity to look at your own path from a new perspective, to question established patterns, and to return home with fresh inspiration." – Fiore Tartaglia

-A week full of intensive training, new impulses and inspiring encounters - that was the FT-KARATE Retreat 2024.
-But our retreat is more than just an ordinary training course.
-It is a profound experience that challenges body and mind alike and invites karateka to look at their practice from a new perspective.
+A week full of intensive training, new impulses, and inspiring encounters – that was the FT-KARATE Retreat 2024.
+But our retreat is more than just a regular seminar.
+It's a profound experience that challenges both body and mind and invites karateka to view their practice with a new perspective.

 Why are the FT-KARATE retreats so special?
-What makes it different from a traditional course?
-And why should you be there in 2025?
+What distinguishes them from a traditional seminar?
+And why should you join us in 2025?
 Find out here.

 Why a karate retreat?

-The idea of a karate retreat arose from the conviction that a week with like-minded people is an invaluable enrichment - for your own karate and beyond.
-The combination of intensive training sessions, in-depth impulses and personal exchange with karateka from different backgrounds creates a unique atmosphere.
+The idea of a karate retreat was born out of the conviction that a week spent with like-minded people is an invaluable enrichment – for one's own karate and beyond.
+The combination of intensive training sessions, profound insights, and personal exchange with karateka from diverse backgrounds creates a unique atmosphere.

-The FT-KARATE retreat offers the opportunity to concentrate fully on karate and personal development outside of everyday life.
-It's not just about technique and fitness, but about a holistic experience that appeals to both body and mind.
+The The FT-KARATE Retreat offers the opportunity to fully focus on karate and personal development, away from everyday life.
+It's not just about technique and conditioning, but a holistic experience that engages both body and mind.

-While traditional courses often deal with individual topics in a short space of time, the FT-KARATE retreat allows for a deeper exploration:
+While in traditional courses individual topics are often covered in a short time, the FT-KARATE Retreat a deeper exploration:

 ✔️ Adopt new perspectives – think beyond your own karate style

-✔️ Question habits - recognize and break through ingrained patterns
+✔️ Question habits – recognize and break established patterns

 ✔️ Experiment with new routines – see techniques and concepts in a new light

-This combination ensures that what you learn is not just a temporary experience, but is integrated into your own karate in the long term.
+This combination ensures that what is learned is not just a temporary experience, but is integrated into one's own karate in the long term.

 Karate in modern society

-Karate is not just a martial art - it is a path to personal development and the promotion of physical and mental health.
-Many people practise karate to reduce stress, boost their self-confidence and improve their general fitness and concentration.
+Karate is not just a martial art – it is a path to personal development as well as to promote physical and mental health.
+Many people practice karate to reduce stress, increase their self-confidence and improve their overall fitness and to improve concentration.

-Karate also has a strong social component.
-It unites people of all ages, genders and backgrounds and promotes intercultural exchange.
-In our Dōjō "Taikikan" we preserve the traditions and inspire new members with our special Dōjō atmosphere.
+Furthermore, karate has a strong social component.
+It unites people of all ages, genders, and backgrounds and promotes intercultural exchange.
+In our dojo, "Taikikan," we preserve the traditions and inspire new members with our special dojo atmosphere.

-Participants experience this holistic aspect of karateō particularly intensively during the retreat.
-Traditional practice is combined with modern training methods to convey a comprehensive understanding of the martial art and its philosophy.
+Especially during the retreat, participants experience this holistic aspect of Karate-D ō particularly intensive.
+Traditional practice is combined with modern training methods to provide a comprehensive understanding of the martial art and its philosophy.

 The difference between a retreat and a course

-A training course is often an intensive experience - but also a short one.
-A weekend full of training sessions is valuable, but the sustainable implementation of the content can be difficult.
+A training course is often an intense experience—but also a short one.
+A weekend full of training sessions is valuable, but sustained implementation of the content can be difficult.

-The FT-KARATE retreat, on the other hand, gives you a whole week to get to grips with the topics.
-The intensive focus on specific content means that what you learn doesn't just remain theoretical, but is anchored in practice.
-The participants have space for reflection, individual questions and exchange with other karateka, which reinforces the learning process.
+The FT-KARATE Retreat, on the other hand, gives you a full week to delve into the topics.
+Through intensive engagement with specific content, what you learn is not just theoretical but also embedded in practice.
+Participants have space for reflection, individual questions, and exchange with other karateka, which further enhances the learning process.

 What do the participants take away?

-"Even implementing part of what they have learned is enough to strengthen their own path." - Fiore Tartaglia
+"Just implementing part of what you've learned is enough to strengthen your own path." – Fiore Tartaglia

-Not every impulse is implemented immediately, but many of the new insights gained shape the karate path in a subtle way.
-A more flexible perspective, a deeper understanding and often a new motivation accompany the participants home.
+Not every impulse is implemented immediately, but many of the newly gained insights subtly shape the karate path.
+Participants take home a more flexible perspective, a deeper understanding, and often a renewed sense of motivation.

-Our retreat combines intensive training, in-depth theory and meditation to create a unique experience.
-A week full of impulses that will refine your technique, deepen your understanding and promote your personal development.
+Our retreat combines intensive training, in-depth theory, and meditation into a unique experience.
+A week full of inspiration that will refine your technique, deepen your understanding, and promote your personal development.